Analysis: If U.S. has proof, U.N. can be won over on Iran plot

 Perhaps attempting to follow in Stevenson's and Kirkpatrick's footsteps, Powell's speech had visual aids -- images, audio recordings, even a small vial of white powder that was intended to look like enough deadly anthrax to kill off the entire U.S. Senate.

-David Bosco, a professor at American University in Washington, said using the council can be good "public theater" but may not convince doubting council members.
+David Bosco, a professor at American University in Washington, said using the council can be good "public theatre" but may not convince doubting council members.

 "Dramatic public presentations are usually more effective at swaying domestic public opinion than other states," he said.
 "Powell's speech didn't change the dynamic on the council in terms of support for the war, but it was a major hit at home."